bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 In this updated implementation, we add another condition variable on the sender side to ensure that the current channel does not contain a value before overwriting the `m_val`.

-To test this implementation, the test program needs to be udpated to send and receive twice:
+To test this implementation, the test program needs to be updated to send and receive twice:

 ```cpp
 int main() {